Gipfelienjoyer/goForget/ReadMe.md

 ### Add.go
 In Add.go is (who would have guessed) everything that has to do with adding a task to our app.

+First we declare the variables that will later have the values we will insert into our Storage.

+Then we make the function *AddToDo*.